zingaya/zbx_mysql_userconnections/README.md

-# Zabbix Template: MySQL Connections
+# Zabbix Template: MySQL user connections

 ## Details
 This template uses the Mysql integration (ODBC), to discover all current connected users(*), and add corresponding items.
 It will keep discovering and adding users over the time.\